Project deep-dive

 Print the substrate Slice and print flat, board face up.
 0.2 mm layer height, 40–60% infill.
 PLA works for most projects; use PETG near heat sources.
 No supports needed for the trace grooves.

-Lay copper wire traces & press eyelets Press copper wire into the grooved channels as traces.
-Press copper eyelets into via holes to connect top and bottom layers.
-The substrate holds everything in place while you work.
+4 Press 30 AWG copper wire into the grooved channels.
+Press copper eyelets into via holes to bridge layers.

 Architecture